Gautam-A-Hari/Beginning-Student-Tables/README.md

 ---

 ## Quick Start
-**"I want to use this now!!"** : http://cedar.sice.indiana.edu:35888/Beginning-Student-Tables/
+**"I want to use this now!"** : http://cedar.sice.indiana.edu:35888/Beginning-Student-Tables/

 **"Let me run on this on my own machine first..."** :
 1. Clone this repository